Periodontics Disease Treatment in Salem, OR

 Treatment of Periodontal Disease

-In the first appointment, the dentist measures the depth of pockets in between the teeth and gums using a dental probe.
+In the first appointment, the dentist in 97302, measures the depth of pockets in between the teeth and gums using a dental probe.
 If the pockets are 4 mm deep or more, dental x-rays are taken to check the pockets and detect periodontitis.

 Non-surgical Treatments